DIY

 Posted by admin on January 06, 2022

-DIY, General / No Comments
+DIY, Retro / No Comments

 Since we started modding the Master System 2 on the previous post, I thought I should go ahead and fix another omission of the system.
 A freaking power led!
 How would you know when the system is on without one?
 Well, that’s an easy fix but, since I already mentioned in the previous post that I don’t like modifying these old consoles in a irreversible way, I decided to go the extra mile and 3d print a new power button with the necessary space to let a led shine through it, so I could save the original part.